WillDev-Co/books-crud/README.md

 * format
 * description

-The {id} parameter in the endpoint URL should be replaced with the ID of the book you want to update.
+The {book_id} parameter in the endpoint URL should be replaced with the ID of the book you want to update.

 ## Running tests